 - None priority

 - Future need

 These designations are given by the state, not the local York County agency.
 Your case manager will help you gather the necessary information to assess your current need.
-If the need is great, than a critical residential request packet will be put together and submitted on your behalf.
+If the need is great, then a critical residential request packet will be put together and submitted on your behalf.

 An individual’s residential request would be added to the aging caregiver list is based on the age of the primary caregiver.
 The priority one list is for individuals who have applied for the critical waiting list but their request was not approved by the state as “critical”.
-The none-priority or future need list is for families preparing for the future needs of their loved one.
+The none-priority or future need list is for families preparing for the future needs of their loved ones.